jcornaz/islands-on-map/README.md

     * The given "Map" and the "Tiles" that belong to the map
     * The islands that can be detected on the map with related tiles
     * An island should belong to a map
   * *This is against rest verbs semantic IMHO.
-A `POST` request should create the entity which has been given in the post arguments.
-So I decided to not provide this endpoint.
-Instead my service will initialize its database by fetching  https://private-2e8649-advapi.apiary-mock.com/map at startup*.
+I will require the map URL to be to be given as a post argument.*
 * `GET /api/islands`
-  * Should retrieve all islands with the tiles that belong to them
+  * Should retrieve all islands with the tiles that belong to them.
 * `GET /api/islands/:id`
   * Should retrieve just one island with the matching id.
-Also including related tiles
+Also including related tiles.